Home

 Glen Burnie Domestic Violence Attorney

-Domestic violence is a very real and serious problem that should not go unreported and should be dealt with in the appropriate legal setting.
-It is important to know, however, that allegations of domestic violence are sometimes only the result of misunderstandings between parties, and false charges are sometimes intentionally leveled as well.
-Domestic violence is often prosecuted more vigorously and punished more harshly than other crimes, and convicted offenders can face restraining orders that highly restrict their freedom and movements, on top of any fines or jail time which may be imposed.
 In addition to having a criminal record and the negative impacts a criminal record brings, being found guilty of domestic violence can have a devastating impact on one’s reputation as well, as domestic violence is seen to have a strong moral component that may not be present in the conviction of other types of crime.

 Domestic violence charges are serious, and they require the help of serious attorneys to defend against.
-The Glen Burnie domestic violence lawyers at the Law Offices of Todd K. Mohink, PA provide strong, aggressive representation to protect the rights and interests of our clients in Anne Arundel & Howard counties.
+The Glen Burnie domestic violence lawyers at the Law Offices of Todd K. Mohink, PA, provide strong, aggressive representation to protect the rights and interests of our clients in Anne Arundel and Howard counties.
 Call our office if you have been arrested and charged with assault based on a claim of domestic violence.

 What Exactly is Domestic Violence?